← Blog |

 Structure + flexibility with Promealplan

 Promealplan generates meal plans that hit each client's macros automatically.
-Over 1,000 dietitian-validated recipes, with the ability to swap meals while staying on target.
-The best of both worlds.
+1,000+ dietitian-validated recipes, with the ability to swap meals while staying on target.
+Structured enough for new clients, flexible enough for experienced ones.

 Start free (3 plans, no credit card) →